OddBallYT/ms_Obsidian.Projects/202 - Avarus/04 - Items/Common/Embrelead.md

 >> Originated in Sodavar

 ***
-A drink made from fermenting sap from the embreleaf tree in a burned
+A drink made from fermenting sap from the embreleaf tree in a burned walnut tree keg.

 ###### Tags
 #consumable